 There are people with a mental illness that do not have a substance use disorder.
 There are also those with a substance use disorder that do not have a mental illness.
 Over time we have come to see that the overlap is so large that it is more common to see someone with both of these problems than not.
 The professionals in the field have come to think of co-occurring disorders as an expectation and not an exception.

 Alcohol, the drinkable kind, has been around and in use longer than any other drug.
 We know more about this particular substance and its effect on the brain than probably any other chemical.
-I recently did a literature search for current scientific articles on the effects of Alcohol on the brain and the search returned 28,834 articles.
-Other searches would of course have return even more.
+I recently did a literature search for current scientific articles on the effects of alcohol on the brain and the search returned 28,834 articles.
+Other searches would, of course, have returned even more.

 There are several sources of this new knowledge.
 These studies, beginning with the ones focused on alcohol come from the following areas.

 Studies of children who have been exposed to Alcohol before birth show changes in the body, brain, learning, and behavior of those children.
 We used to think that only those children who were exposed to large amounts of alcohol developed problems.
 The more the research progressed the more we have concluded that any amount of alcohol consumed during pregnancy increased the risks to the child.